vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/stylize.md

 :::

-Another example is you want a to set all the emphsis `n't` words to red color, so that `Setting this to a invliad stytax *doesn't* have any effect.` becomes: "Setting this to a invliad stytax <span style="color:red">doesn't</span> have any effect."
+Another example is you want a to set all the emphsis `n't` words to red color, so that `Setting this to a invalid stytax *doesn't* have any effect.` becomes: "Setting this to a invalid stytax <span style="color:red">doesn't</span> have any effect."

 ::: code-tabs#language